hapax/hapax.github.io/assets/simple-qm.md

 happens?
 Intuitively, the polariser should act like a filter which only lets the angle $\theta_P$ through; anything else is blocked.
-Procedurally, we might imagine it as follows: the polariser measures the photon's polarisation $\theta$, checks it against the angle of the slit $\theta_P$, and if the two are different, "rejects" the photon.
-We'll call this a "classical" polariser for reasons we explain below.

-Experimentally, it's easier to access an ordinary beam of light, e.g. from a flashlight, than a single photon.
-A beam of light will consist of many photons with *random* polarisation angles $\theta$.
-Since $\theta$ can be chosen from anywhere on the circle, most photons in the beam won't have $\theta = \theta_P$, and if the polariser is classical, will be blocked.
-You can perform a simple experiment to see what happens.
-Take some polarising sunglasses and shine a flashlight at them.
+Although it's hard to produce a single photon with fixed polarisation, it's easy to produce many photons with random polarisations, simply by turning on a flashlight.
-Is most of the light blocked?
+If $\theta$ is randomly chosen, most of the time $\theta \neq
-No.
+\theta_P$, so we might expect a polariser to block the light from a flashlight.
+You can test this prediction with a pair of polarising sunglasses.
-In fact, the very fact that we make polarising sunglasses suggests it is not!
+You'll find that they *don't* block the beam of a flashlight, and indeed, the very fact we make sunglasses with them suggests they will not!

 To get a sense of what's going on, let's a be a little more precise about what happens to the light as it passes through the polariser.